-Canadian prime minister Mark Carney has shared details of a reported $6.6 billion (AUD) deal to develop an Arctic radar system with Australia assistance.
+Canadian Prime Minister Mark Carney has shared details of a reported AU$6.6 billion deal to develop an Arctic radar system with Australian assistance.

 Carney, who recently came to power after former PM Justin Trudeau, reportedly announced the news that Canada would develop a long-range surveillance and threat tracking system, in a move expected to be less reliant on US tracking systems.